Kaspyy/Kaspyy/Readme.md

 ### Hi there, I'm Kacper
 ## I'm a Computer Science student and novice front-end developer

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning JavaScript
 - 🥅 2022 Goals: Land a job as a front-end developer
 - ⚡ Fun fact: I'm into Myers-Briggs typology and my personality type is INFJ